pediapress/mwlib.rl/README.txt

 Overview
 ======================================================================
-mwlib.rl provides a library for writing pdf documents from mediawiki_ articles which were parsed by the mylib library.
+mwlib.rl provides a library for writing pdf documents from mediawiki_ articles which were parsed by the mwlib library.

 Installation